crisson/quickrest/README.md

 ## Caveats

-The library is currently meant for environments  where high-level REST parameters are set once for the lifetime of the app/process, (e.g., bearer tokens for an app instead of those tokens for users of that app) like in a browser.
+The library is currently meant for environments  where high-level REST parameters are set once for the lifetime of the app/process, (e.g., bearer tokens for an app) like in a browser.
 It lacks a simple mechanism to scope request-specific REST data (e.g., per-request data within an express.js app).

 This capability is not a priority at the moment, but a PR with it is welcome =).
 It might look something like this: